sftcd/tinfoil/README.md

 but is a wiretapping scheme that meets the definition in [RFC2804](https://tools.ietf.org/html/rfc2804) and therefore cannot be a standards-track work item in the IETF.

+- Some have argued that even if this cannot be an
+IETF standards track specification, it should still be developed in the IETF.
+That also goes against RFC2804, which calls for documentation and not development, of deployed wiretapping schemes.
+Documenting the wiretapping schemes that exist is a good thing.
+Developing new ones is a bad thing, for all the reasons set out explicitly in RFC2804.
+As a speculative new wiretapping design, this draft should not be an IETF specification of any kind, so long as RFC2804 has not been obsoleted, and yet the authors here are making no attempt to obsolete 2804, and are thus attempting an end-run around IETF processes.

 - This draft aims to provide wiretapping only "within" enterprise networks, but there is no way (and cannot be a way)